Fire Cadets – Post 788

-Gresham Fire and Emergency Services Explorer Post 788 provide an opportunity for motivated young men and women to develop leadership, teamwork and responsibility skills while exploring the firefighting profession.
+Gresham Fire and Emergency Services Cadet Post 788 provides an opportunity for motivated young men and women to develop leadership, teamwork and responsibility skills while exploring the firefighting profession.

-Explorers are required to complete basic firefighting training.
-Once qualified, Explorers are allowed to respond to emergency calls in support roles, performing non-emergency tasks according to their specific training.
+Cadets are required to complete basic firefighting training.
+Once qualified, Cadets are allowed to respond to emergency calls in support roles, performing non-emergency tasks according to their specific training.

-Explorers have gone on to fire service positions in Gresham and in other cities.
-Many former Explorers are currently career firefighters or respond with volunteer fire agencies.
+Cadets have gone on to fire service positions in Gresham and in other cities.
+Many former Cadets are currently career firefighters or respond with volunteer fire agencies.

 - Be age 15 to 20